Israel and Lebanon are expected to hold talks. What do we know?

 Israel and Lebanon have no formal diplomatic relations and have technically been in a state of war since Israel’s founding in 1948.

-Israel has a long history of military incursions and invasions in Lebanon, including an 18-year occupation in the south from 1982-2000 that began as an operation against Palestinian groups.
+Israel has a long history of military incursions and invasions in Lebanon, including an 18-year occupation in the south from 1982 to 2000 that began as an operation against Palestinian groups.

-More recently, Israel and Lebanon held US-brokered talks in 2022 that led to a bilateral agreement establishing a maritime boundary between the two countries.

-In December 2025, the two sides held indirect talks with the US in Naqoura, in southern Lebanon, to try to solidify the deal that ended the 2024 Israel-Hezbollah fighting.